In 1 Corinthians 3 we read a passage that is so often misunderstood, let’s read it and see what comes to mind:

-10 According to the grace of God given to me, like a skilled master builder I laid a foundation, and someone else is building upon it.
-Let each one take care how he builds upon it.
-11 For no one can lay a foundation other than that which is laid, which is Jesus Christ.
+According to the grace of God given to me, like a skilled master-builder I laid a foundation, but someone else builds on it.
+And each one must be careful how he builds.
+For no one can lay any foundation other than what is being laid, which is Jesus Christ.

-Paul is actually writing about the church, the fellowshipping, gathering, assembling body of believers there in Corinth.
+Paul is actually writing about the church: the fellowshipping, gathering, assembling body of believers there in Corinth (v.9b, 16).

-It’s not our job, however, to make the church grow.
-We don’t need to enter into complex multiplication programs and try this and maybe that, we simply need to be a body willing to serve, aiming for excellence in all we do, everything done in love for our Lord and Saviour and for each other (with a generous helping of grace thrown in, too!).
+It’s not our job, however, to make the church grow (v.7).
+We simply need to be a body willing to serve that is aiming for excellence in all we do, everything done in love for our Lord and Saviour and for each other.
 Back in vv.6-7 Paul clearly states that God gives the growth.
-Some plant, some water, but God gives the growth.
+Some plant, some water, but God gives the growth:

-So this passage is not about building your own life, it’s about building the church of Jesus Christ.
-That is something we are all called to be involved in; Jesus builds the church, we make disciples.
-We make disciples, and Jesus builds the church.
+So, this passage is not about building your own life, it’s about building the church of Jesus Christ.
+This is something we are all called to be involved in.
+Jesus builds the church, we make disciples.
+We make disciples, and Jesus builds the church (Matthew 16.18b cf. Matthew 28.18-20).

 What an amazing opportunity we have to partner with God in this task.
-We are God’s fellow workers, we, the church, are God’s field, we the church are God’s building.
-What a pleasure and privilege it is to help build this.
+We are God’s fellow workers.
+We, the church, are God’s field.
+We, the church, are God’s building.
+In our recent past, there has never been a more important time for this Scriptural truth to be put into action in your life.

 Pray on this today – how can I add to the church?